beaker-gantry

 3. **Specify your Python environment.**

-Lastly - and this is the most important part - you'll have to create one of several different files that specify your Python environment.
-There are three options:
+Typically you'll have to create one of several different files to specify your Python environment.
+There are three widely used options:

 ### Submit your first experiment with Gantry